anonymous-mathematician/Dissertation_Code/README.md

 # Dissertation Code

-This repository contains the Python code used for the numerical experiments in Section 4 of my MSc dissertation.

-The dissertation studies a singular forward backward stochastic system with moving boundaries and neural approximation methods.
+Python code for the numerical experiments in Section 4 of my MSc dissertation on a singular forward–backward stochastic system with moving boundaries and its neural approximation.

+Both notebooks run top to bottom and print their results.
+Requires Python 3.10 or later with `torch`, `numpy`, `pandas` and `matplotlib`.

 ## Files

-### Benchmark_and_Direct_Application.ipynb

-Contains

-- Black Scholes Barenblatt benchmark
-- analytical and finite difference comparisons
-- direct application to the singular two particle problem
-- post training structural checks

-### Neural_Approximation_Attempt.ipynb

-Contains

-- the restarted neural cascade
-- Brownian bridge first passage correction
-- exact terminal completion
-- sorted coordinate networks
-- automatic differentiation for Z
-- two particle validation
-- three particle consistency checks

-The notebooks contain the code used to generate the main numerical results and figures reported in the dissertation.
+**`Benchmark_and_Direct_Application.ipynb`** — Black–Scholes–Barenblatt benchmark against the
+analytical and Crank–Nicolson solutions; direct terminal-loss Deep BSDE applied to the singular two-particle system; structural checks on the learned field; independent exact-geometry reference.

+**`Neural_Approximation_Attempt.ipynb`** — restarted neural cascade with Brownian-bridge first-passage correction, exact terminal completion and `Z = sigma * grad v` by automatic differentiation; `N = 2` validation against the analytical singleton and an exact-geometry reference; error propagation, seed and volatility studies; `N = 3` consistency checks.